-The Authority adopted the provisions of GASB's Statement No. 81, "Irrevocable Split-Interest Agreements."
+The Government Accounting Standards Board has issued Statement No. 85, "Omnibus 2017."
+This statement is required to be adopted by the Authority for the year ended December 31, 2018.
 The adoption of this statement had no effect on previously reported amounts.